Know Your Repayment Options

 If you are experiencing financial hardship, are unemployed, decide to go back to school, or are on active duty military service, postponing payments with deferment may be right for you.
 Depending on your loan type, you may not accrue interest during this period.
 Log in to your Nelnet.com account to review what deferment options are available for you.

 If you work an internship, perform certain types of community service, or find yourself experiencing financial hardship, you may be qualified to postpone payments with forbearance.
-All loans accrue interest during forbearance, so it's smart to pay at least the monthly interest during this period to avoid interest capitalization.
 Forbearance also resolves any delinquency on the account.
-Log in to your Nelnet.com account to find out if you're eligible.
+Log in to your Nelnet.com account and choose Repayment Options & Resources from the menu to find out if you're eligible.

 Find Out if Consolidation is Right for You